mgaut72/mgaut72.github.io/_drafts/Markov_Chain_Monoid_Instance.md

 lists if we have a key collision.
 We see the benefits of using a Data.Sequence in this step as well.

+### Map from Element to Set of (Element, Frequency)

+This is very similar to the previous potential implementation.
+Rather than allow duplicates, this implementation keeps the frequency of each element together with the element label.
+This will keep the number of values in the set of $(Element, Frequency)$ to a minimum.
+While this is good, I don't quite know how I would get a random element from this set.
+I suppose the set would actually have to be a list.
+Then I can randomly generate a number between 0 and 1.
+Then, with that random number, linearly scan the list, comparing the number to the frequencies I see, and when my random number falls in into the range of one element, I select that one.

+To make this idea more clear, the implementation would be something like this:
+{% highlight haskell %}
+getElem :: [(a, Float)] -> Float -> Float -> a
+getElem ((elem, freq):freqs) randFloat currFloat
+  | currFloat + freq > randFloat = elem
+  | otherwise = getElem freqs randFloat (currFloat + freq)
+{% endhighlight %}

+Then to actually get an element, we have to seed `currFloat` with 0, and feed this function a random float and the container of $(Element, Frequency)$.

+### And the Winner is...

+I ended up implementing my Markov Chain using the "Map from Element to List of Element" option.
+There are just so many different words I anticipate my IRC bot coming across.
+Assuming that most words are not duplicated, my selected implementation has runs in $O(log(n))$ to select a given word in traversing the Markov chain, compared to the other map-based implementation, which runs in
+$O(n)$.

+While I haven't done too much research into whether or not most words are not duplicated in my lists, I have looked at "Alice in Wonderland" (found free on Project Gutenberg), and throughout the entire book, my intuition was generally true, except for the really common words.

 [1]: http://www.theguardian.com/technology/shortcuts/2014/feb/26/how-computer-generated-fake-papers-flooding-academia
 [2]: http://hackage.haskell.org/package/base-4.6.0.1/docs/Data-Monoid.html